Top ex-ref's verdict on big refereeing decisions in Sheffield United's West Ham draw

 On the Ahmedhodzic/Bowen penalty controversy, Gallagher said: "I thought it was a penalty when I first saw it.
 The clue for me is the defender is looking away from the ball.
 He's not looking at the ball.
 The ball comes over his head, he drags Bowen down.
 I thought the referee had given a penalty but he gave handball against Bowen - his argument being that he thinks Bowen has got hold of the defender first and that's why his arm is in that position."

+Replays show Salisbury's hunch was correct.
+Bowen also has hold of Ahmedhodzic and referee guidance is that if both players are grappling equally, then no foul has been committed and play should continue.
+It would have been an almighty risk for Ahmedhodzic to take, especially against a player in Bowen whose many strengths perhaps don't include dominating 6ft 2in centre-halves to win headers from crosses.

-Gallagher also felt Salisbury should have immediately sent off Brewster following his wild lunge.
+Gallagher also felt Salisbury should have immediately sent off Brewster following his wild lunge, which is a fair call given it looked a red card immediately 'live'.
 Brewster initially saw yellow for the foul before VAR advised him to have another look at his pitchside monitor and the decision was upgraded to a red.
 "That is a really, really poor challenge," Gallagher said.
 "The speed he's come, the distance he's come and the impact he's hit him with ...
 I don't think anyone would disagree that that is a red card."

-To compound the Hammers' misery, Coufal's first yellow card was for complaining that Brewster had not seen a straight red card.
-"He gets a yellow card for protesting about the original tackle" said Gallagher.